 Do you think orthopedic rehabilitation may be right for your needs?
 To better understand if orthopedic physiotherapy is the best treatment option, consider the following essential points:

 Knowing When to Seek Out Specialized Orthopedic Physical Therapy

 Conditions and injuries which impact the bones, tendons, ligaments, muscles, and joints often affect both a patient’s comfort and mobility.
 Physicians typically recommend treatments such as surgery in order to correct the problems and reduce symptoms.

 However, such treatment methods alone don’t always correct the issue entirely.
-Surgery itself can also involve a recovery period in which a patient’s mobility is limited.
+Surgery also involves a recovery period of limited mobility for patients.
 Doctors typically advise patients to adhere to certain restrictions during this period.
-While staying relatively active is key to restoring the body’s overall functionality, patients may injure themselves again if they push their bodies beyond their current limits.
+Yes, staying relatively active is key to restoring the body’s overall functionality.
+However, patients may injure themselves again if they push their bodies beyond their current limits.

 This is where orthopedic certified specialists can help.
-An orthopedic physical therapist can prescribe a treatment plan that’s tailored not only to the injury, but also to the recommended pace of recovery.
+An orthopedic physical therapist prescribes a treatment plan that’s tailored not only to the injury.
+They also ensure it’s formulated to the recommended pace of recovery.
 With orthopedic physical therapy, patients can heal in the safest and most efficient manner possible.

 Orthopedic Rehabilitation and Physical Therapy Post-Injury